The Wizard of Oz (1925 film): Production

 The film departs radically from the novel upon which it is based, introducing new characters and exploits.
-Along with a completely different plot, the film is all set in a world that is only barely recognizable as the Land of Oz from the books.
-The film focuses mainly on Semon's character, who is analogous to Ray Bolger's Scarecrow character in the 1939 version.
-Another major departure from the book and the later film is that the Scarecrow, the Tin Man, and the Cowardly Lion are not actually characters, but are only disguises donned by the three farm hands after they are swept into Oz by a tornado.
-Dorothy in the film is also identified as being 18 years old, an appreciably older character than in the 1939 production, where Judy Garland's Dorothy is presented as an adolescent, a girl just beginning to enter her teen years.
-In an even more radical departure from the original book, the Tin Man is portrayed as a villain who betrays Dorothy, Scarecrow, and the Lion.
+Along with a completely different plot, the film is set in a world that is only barely recognizable as the Land of Oz from the books.
+The film focuses mainly on Semon's character, one of three farm hands on Uncle Henry's farm (somewhat presaging the MGM movie from 1939).
+Another major departure from the book is that the Scarecrow, the Tin Woodman, and the Cowardly Lion are not actually characters, but are only disguises donned by the three farm hands after they are swept into Oz by a tornado.
+Dorothy is eighteen years old, as opposed to the child she is in the book, echoing the 1902 stage version of The Wizard of Oz, in which Dorothy was nineteen years old.
+In an even more radical departure from the original book, the Tin Woodman is a villain who betrays Dorothy, the Scarecrow, and the Lion.

 Some elements of the narrative have their roots in earlier adaptations of The Wizard of Oz.
-For example, Prime Minister Kruel has a predecessor in King Krewl, the antagonist in the 1914 film His Majesty, the Scarecrow of Oz.
-The note explaining Princess Dorothea's true heritage is signed "Pastoria", a name used for the exiled King of Oz in the 1902 stage version of The Wizard of Oz and for the father of Princess Ozma in Baum's 1904 book The Marvelous Land of Oz, as well as in his later works relating to Oz.
+For example, Prime Minister Kruel has a predecessor in King Krewl, the antagonist in the 1914 film His Majesty, the Scarecrow of Oz, and its literary base, The Scarecrow of Oz.
+The note explaining Princess Dorothea's true heritage is signed "Pastoria", a name used for the exiled King of Oz in the 1902 stage version of The Wizard of Oz, and for the father of Princess Ozma in Baum's 1904 book The Marvelous Land of Oz, as well as in his later books relating to Oz.

 Lead actress Dorothy Dwan was Larry Semon's fiancée at the time of its filming.
-The couple would marry upon the feature's release and remain together until Semon's death just three years later in 1928.
+The couple would marry upon the feature's release and remain together until Semon's death three years later in 1928.
 "L. Frank Baum, Jr." is also given top billing in the film's credits for cowriting the script.
 That credit refers to Frank Joslyn Baum, Baum's eldest son.
-Although his actual contribution to the screenplay is doubted by Baum scholar Michael Patrick Hearn, the son may have been involved in the business-related aspects of the production.
+Although his actual contribution to the screenplay is doubted by Baum scholar Michael Patrick Hearn, he may have been involved in the business-related aspects of the production.